Ezysticks/Portfolio/README.md

-# Data Science Portfolio
+# Data Science Portfolio - Israel Ezema

 ## About Me

-My name is Israel Ezema,I am a data science professional with over 1 year of experience and a material and inventory specialist with over 3 years of experience at
+I am a data science professional with over 1 year of experience and a material and inventory specialist with over 3 years of experience at ExxonMobil Nigeria.
-ExxonMobil Nigeria.
 A graduate of Civil Engineering from the Nnamdi Azikiwe University, Awka.
 More information about my academic journey can be found in [My Resume](https://drive.google.com/file/d/1XBfX3ggRF-Nbl2bj5M3EA5MPNZ9ciATf/view?usp=sharing),  [My Linkedin](https://www.linkedin.com/in/israel-ezema-009530195/), [My Website](https://sites.google.com/view/e-israel/home), and [My Kaggle](https://www.kaggle.com/israelezema).

 ## Projects